felleg/felleg.gitlab.io-backup/content/reads/read-67-cultural-diversity-in-organizations.md

 enough to dampen the impact of Cox's deep reflections on how cultures meld or repulse each other.

-I should warn the reader that an easy read, this is not.
+I should warn the reader that this is not a light read.
 The sentences are often long and technical, so bring out your highlighter and take notes, and make sure you are not in a hurry.
 I read from one of the reviews on Amazon that a reader got this book for a masters class in Organizational Behavior!

-The book often revolves around the themes of racism, sexism, agism and the sort, but what I really admired is how the proposed solutions to these problems also apply to *any* cultural differences.
-For example, a portfolio company that bought 5 start-ups and needs to merge them together might be merging 5 groups of White-male dominated groups, and yet the same dynamics of in-group vs out-group dynamics would take root.
+The book often revolves around the themes of racism, sexism, agism and the like, but what I really admired is how the proposed solutions to these problems also apply to *any* cultural differences.
+For example, a portfolio company that bought 5 start-ups and needs to merge them together might be merging 5 White-male dominated groups, and yet the same in-group vs out-group dynamics would take root.
 Despite all of our identity differences, we are all the same, and we are all subject to these mysterious forces that put us into conflict.